 10. Take the amenity kit home with you

-Airlines invest a lot of time and money into creating stylish amenity kits that people can take to keep home as a souvenir.
+Airlines invest a lot of time and money into creating stylish amenity kits for their Business Class customers.
 Often they’ll partner with luxury brands and famous designers to create rotating designs packed with luxury skincare products.
-For instance, if you fly on Emirates you’ll receive a luxury amenity kit is designed by Italian brand Bulgari and feature Bulgari’s new signature floral woody fragrance, Eau Parfumée au Thé Blanc (white tea fragrance) along with other skincare essentials.
+For instance, if you fly on Emirates you’ll receive a luxury amenity kit which is designed by Italian brand Bulgari and feature Bulgari’s new signature floral woody fragrance, Eau Parfumée au Thé Blanc (white tea fragrance) along with other skincare essentials.
 British Airways has partnered with luxury British retailer The White Company for its amenity kits, containing products from the retailer’s Restore & Relax Spa Collection, as well as a super-soft jersey eye-mask.

 Don’t leave yours under your plane seat; instead take it with you and use it as a washbag on your next adventure!